 I would recommend either going to Petra on your way from Amman to Aqaba and spending a night there.
 Or going from either Amman or Aqaba and spending the night.
 This also then allows you to experience the Petra by night ceremony.

-Jordan Travel Guide: Wadi Rum
+The Best Jordan Tourist Attractions: Wadi Rum

 The desert is a protected area in the south of Jordan.
 The Rum as it is known has been habited for thousands of years.
 Today the residents of the Rum are bedouins – they live on and around the area and tend to their goat herds.
 There are many sites to see within Wadi Rum.
 Quite a few were made famous by Lawrence of Arabia – such as the seven pillars of wisdom and Lawrence’s Spring.